noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

   - Avoid recursive invocations at all costs: could lead to uncontrolled invocations
     - avoid this by also setting a concurrent exeuction limit
   - reuse the execution context by following the guidelines under `- warm starts:`
+- aws lambda power tuning: use this tool to find the best lambda configuration
+  - tool runs in your AWS account, relies on step functions,
+  - supports 3 optimization strategies: cost, speed and balanced
+- test test test!
+  - simulate peak levels of invocations
+  - test integrations: tests should utilize all resources used in production
+  - test error handling: push past peak load expectations to verify error handling

 ### anti patterns